Peruvian rotisserie chicken comes to Winston-Salem

 Chicken comes with three sauces: mild aji amarillo (Peruvian yellow pepper), medium-heat huacatay (black Peruvian mint, cilantro and jalapeno) and spicy rocoto (red Peruvian pepper).

-The menu also includes sandwiches, soups, salads, bowls and other entrees and desserts.
+The menu also includes sandwiches, soups, salads, bowls, other entrees and desserts.

 “Because we’re known for chicken, a lot of people don’t realize that most of our menu is vegetarian," Garcia said.
 Many items are gluten-free, too.